tlee93/flashcards/README.md

 language vocabulary flashcards on android

 # features
--list of words sorted by frequency
+list of words sorted by frequency
--detailed view for words
+detailed view for words
--supported languages: chinese
+supported languages: chinese
+add text-to-speech

 # to do list
--add text-to-speech
--add more languages
+add more language support
--add vocab test feature
+add vocab test feature